 Not all use of a copyright constitutes infringement.
 Courts consider four factors in determining whether using a copyright is Fair Use: (1) Purpose & Character; (2) Nature of the Work; (3) Amount & Substantiality; and (4) Effect.
 This four-factor Fair Use analysis is determined on a case-by-case basis.
-No hard and fast rules can be pulled from the case law, but some governing principles can aid in the analysis.
+No hard and fast rules can be pulled from the case law, but some governing principles can aid in the analysis conducted by your attorney

-The DMCA, very broadly, provides a standard for determining what is a copyright infringement and further mandates a system of civil remedies and criminal penalties if a violation has occurred.
+The DMCA, very broadly, provides a standard for determining what constitutes copyright infringement and further mandates a system of civil remedies and criminal penalties if a violation has occurred.
 The DMCA sets forth procedures for Designating a DMCA Agent and Submitting a Takedown Notice when dealing with online copyright infringement.
 This is an area of copyright law which experienced infringement attorneys know how to navigate.

 A copyright licensing attorney knows how important it is to draft the license agreement to your advantage.
-One of the primary values of owning and registering a copyright is that you can transfer some or all of those rights to third parties in exchange for royalties.
-Copyright licensing is contractual in nature and can either transfer all of the copyright rights in a work or can be only some of the rights provided by the Copyright Act.
+One of the primary values of owning and registering a copyright is that you can transfer some or those rights to third parties in exchange for royalties.
+Copyright licensing is contractual in nature and can either transfer all of the copyright rights in a work or only some of the rights provided by the Copyright Act.
 Copyright licenses are common, but often poorly drafted.